Entoloma serrulatum – Blue Edge Pinkgill

 Gills

-Adnexed sometimes with a decurrent tooth; distant; with serrated or jagged edges (hence the specific epithet); pale bluish-white turning flesh pink, with blue-black edges.
-Blue-grey at first, becoming pink tinged at maturity, the gills are broad, moderately spaced and adnate.
+Adnexed sometimes with a decurrent tooth; fairly broad and moderately spaced; with serrated or jagged edges (hence the specific epithet); pale bluish-white turning flesh pink, with blue-black edges.

 Stem

-4 to 7cm long and 2 to 3mm dia.; silky with blackish dots near the apex, smooth and blue-black below; hollow; cylindrical; no ring.
+4 to 7cm long and 2 to 3mm diameter; silky with blackish dots near the apex, smooth and blue-black below; hollow; cylindrical; no stem ring.

 Odour/taste

-Usually in groups in pastures and moorland; sometimes under conifers and broad-leaf trees in open woodland.
+Saprobic, usually alone or in small groups in unimproved pastures and moorland; sometimes under conifers and broad-leaf trees in open woodland.

 Season

-Fruiting from early summer to late autumn, provided the weather is mild.
-Particularly prevalent during early autumn.
+Fruiting from early summer to late autumn in Britain and Ireland, provided the weather is mild.
+Most often seen during early autumn.

 Similar species